Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/03-adding-leds.md

 :::info
 You don't have to worry about your LED interfering with optical density measurements.
-When the OD Reading job is running, it forces all other LEDs 100% off before taking a reading.
+When the OD Reading job is running, it forces all other LEDs off (setting intensity to 0%) before taking a reading.
 :::